 What Are Calcium Deposits In The Skin?

 Calcium deposits in the skin are medically termed as calcinosis cutis.
 Calcium salts are deposited in the skin and the subcutaneous tissue.
-These bumps may appear on any part of the body but are most commonly found on the fingertips, elbows, and knees.
+These bumps may appear on any part of the body but are most commonly found on the fingertips, elbows, knees, and scrotum.
 They may also appear on the face in some cases.
-Calcinosis cutis is also often associated with systemic sclerosis (1).
+Calcinosis cutis is also often associated with systemic sclerosisi XA group of skin diseases that causes the hardened skin, joint pains, and heartburn in middle-aged women.
+(1).

 Unfortunately, calcium deposits tend to occur without any warning.
 The appearance of stiff, white bumps under the skin with a pimple-like appearance is usually the most notable calcinosis cutis symptom.
 Other symptoms of this condition are listed in the next section.